Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.14.1 (10/8/2012)

+* Disabled jQuery UI Themeswitcher from the main and layouts demo pages, as the script is no longer available.
+* Updated demos to use jQuery 1.8 and jQuery UI 1.9.

 ### Version 1.14 (10/2/2012)

 * Added iPad &amp; iPad email demos by [gitaarik](https://github.com/gitaarik).